You Never Can Tell (1951 film): Plot

-An ex-army dog named King inherits a fortune from his eccentric millionaire owner.
+An ex-army German Shepherd named King inherits a fortune from his eccentric millionaire owner.
 Should King die, the fortune will pass to the late millionaire's secretary, Ellen (Peggy Dow).
 Perry Collins (Charles Drake) calls to visit King, ingratiating himself with the story that he remembers King from his army days and that he rescued King from a jeep accident.
 But Collins has designs on both Ellen and the fortune she will inherit on King's death and when King is found poisoned, King's spirit asks Lion (the leader in the heaven for animals) to send him back to earth to solve his own murder.
 He returns as Rex Shepard, a private investigator (Dick Powell).
 Lion also sends Golden Harvest, a racehorse, back to earth as Goldie Harvey (Joyce Holden) to help Rex.
 Goldie and Rex must solve the case before the full moon or they will have to remain on earth as humans.